saml-dev/MMM-Traffic/README.md

 ## Important Notes
 - This is my first project using Node, so feel free to submit pull requests or post on the issues/wiki and I will do my best to improve the project.

+## Special Thanks
+- MichMich for creating the awesome [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/v2-beta) project that made this module possible.
+- paviro for creating the [Wunderlist](https://github.com/paviro/MMM-Wunderlist) module that I used as guidance in creating this module.